imgly/pesdk-android-demo/README.md

 editing tools.
 Export and integrate them in minutes!
 * __Live Preview__.
 Filters can be previewed in high quality at realtime.
 * __Low memory footprint__. even with high resolution images.
-* __Extensible and customizable toolset interface__.
+* __Extensible and customizable toolkit interface__.
 Add your own customized filters with [Renderscript](https://developer.android.com/guide/topics/renderscript/index.html) and modify tool properties yourself.

 ### License